AT&T : U.S. seeks to block AT&T from citing Trump opposition in merger lawsuit | 4-Traders

 The documents were requested as preparation for a March 19 trial in which Judge Richard Leon will decide if the $85 billion deal would raise prices.
 The Justice Department sued to stop the deal on the grounds that it is illegal under antitrust law.

-The government has asked Judge Leon to rule that AT&T may not cite politics, formally known as selective enforcement, as a defense and to quash a request for documents to support that defense.
+The government has asked Judge Leon to rule that AT&T may not cite politics, formally known as selective enforcement, as a defence and to quash a request for documents to support that defence.

 AT&T's Petrocelli defended the request.
 "If there is something in those documents, it's important for us," he said at the hearing at the U.S. District Court for the District of Columbia.